Gar Heard: The Shot

-But the Suns correctly pointed out that there was still time left, though the officials only placed one second back on the clock instead of two, on the logic Havlicek let the ball go with two seconds left, and it would have taken one second to reach the basket.
-(Celtics fans had stormed the court after the time was erroneously allowed to expire, and one particularly boisterous fan attacked referee Richie Powers after it was announced that the game was not over yet.)
+But the Suns correctly pointed out that there was still time left in the game after Havlicek's made field goal.
+Celtics fans had stormed the court after the time was erroneously allowed to expire, and one particularly boisterous fan attacked referee Richie Powers after it was announced that the game was not over yet.
+The officials only placed one second back on the game clock instead of two, on the logic that if Havlicek let the ball go with two seconds left, it would have taken one second to reach the basket.
 Suns guard Paul Westphal then intentionally took a technical foul by calling a timeout when the Suns had no more timeouts to use.
-It gave the Celtics a free throw, which Jo Jo White converted to give Boston a two-point edge, but the timeout also allowed Phoenix to inbound from mid-court instead of from under their own basket.
-When play resumed, Heard caught the inbound pass and fired a very high-arcing turnaround jump shot from at least 18-20 feet away over Celtic defender Don Nelson.
+This gave the Celtics a free throw, which Jo Jo White converted to give Boston a two-point edge, but the timeout also allowed Phoenix to inbound from mid-court instead of from under their own basket.
+When play resumed, Heard caught the inbound pass and fired a very high-arching turnaround jump shot from at least 18 to 20 feet away over Celtic defender Don Nelson.
 It swished through, sending the game into a third overtime.
 However, Boston eventually won the game and the Finals, four games to two.
 Heard had scored 17 points and grabbed 12 rebounds in Game 5.

+Heard's field goal to end the second overtime is commonly known as "The Shot", or "The Shot Heard 'Round the World" (likely in reference to Ralph Waldo Emerson's poem "Concord Hymn", which was written about the Battle of Lexington; and as a pun on Heard's name).
+It has been considered one of the greatest sports moments of the 20th Century.
+Earlier in his career, Heard was known to favor the turnaround jump shot and that he had a high arc on his jump shots.

-A revision to Rule 12-A, Section I, in regards to excessive timeouts, resulted in the elimination of the advancement of the ball following an excessive timeout.
+A revision to Rule 12-A, Section I, of the NBA's rules in regards to excessive timeouts, resulted in the elimination of the advancement of the ball following an excessive timeout.
 The rule has since been changed to award the ball to the team shooting the technical free throw.